 Responsibility Area Activity this MEMP).
 RCoW has the capacity to run an Emergency Relief Centre with trained and experienced staff for seven (7) continuous days before assistance is requested through formal channels (see Part 5.8 of this MEMP).
-DELWP has approximately 5000 permanent staff with an emergency role.
+DEECA has approximately 5000 permanent staff with an emergency role.
 This is supplemented by the Project Firefighter program with short-term contracted employees.
 Each district has heavy and light tankers and first-attack bulldozers.
 Helicopter and fixed wing aircraft are also available on an as-need basis.
-DELWP have full capability of the state-wide digital radio network.
+DEECA have full capability of the state-wide digital radio network.
 Across the Municipality, the CFA has 25 volunteer Brigades across 2 Groups (Wangaratta and Moyhu).
 There are 39 front line firefighting vehicles, 5 X command vehicles and 3 X Local Command facilities and 1 X Incident Control Centre.
 A total of 1789 volunteers with 1089 Operational Firefighters supported by a centralised dispatch and radio system.
 FRV is locally represented across the Wangaratta Township by Fire Station 74 (FS74), with support from Shepparton (FS75) and Wodonga (FS76), plus a network of Commanders rostered across the South East Region of Victoria.
 VICSES are the control agency for flood, storm, tsunami, earthquake and landslide throughout Victoria, and provide the largest Road Crash Rescue network in Australia, with specialist teams in 104 of our 150 units across the state.
 VICSES has 1 Unit within the municipality based at Wangaratta to provide response to the municipality and beyond.
+Emergency Recovery Victoria (ERV) are responsible for Regional Relief and Recovery Coordination.
+ERV become engaged in the Relief phase if multiple Councils are impacted, or if local Relief capacity is exceeded.
 Following a disaster, eg. bushfire AGVIC performs on-ground impact assessment, such as stock welfare and provide treatment for injured stock.
 Post-fire they provide advice on the protection of stock (drinking) water, as well as advice on the burial of destroyed stock.
 Victoria Police (VicPol) has 1 permanent 24 hr police station at Wangaratta.
 One member stations (not staffed 24/7) are located at Glenrowan, Moyhu and Whitfield.
 Recovery RCoW is responsible for providing staff and resources as incidents move into a prolonged recovery phase, beginning with the coordination of impact assessments.
 Recovery may also require the use of council facilities.
 RCoW's MRM is responsible for the coordination of Recovery actions at the Municipal level.
-Bushfire Recovery Victoria (BRV) provides strategic leadership on whole-of-government recovery activities Including disaster impact, needs analysis and recovery planning and coordination following major emergencies.
-Community-led recovery is central to the role of BRV, as

-Responsibility Area Activity they engage with the impacted community/ies and the relevant lead and support agencies.
-To aid in the resilience of the community, DELWP's engagement sessions utilising the 'Fire Table' aid the community in their understanding of fire risk.
-This form of engagement is traditionally delivered through town shows and school visits, and in conjunction with DELWP's role on (local) Bushfire Recovery Committee's, further reaffirms their commitment to their local communities.
+Responsibility Area Activity ERV provides strategic leadership on whole-of-government recovery activities Including disaster impact, needs analysis and recovery planning and coordination following major emergencies.
+Community-led recovery is central to the role of ERV, as they engage with the impacted community/ies and the relevant lead and support agencies.
+To aid in the resilience of the community, DEECA's engagement sessions utilising the 'Fire Table' aid the community in their understanding of fire risk.
+This form of engagement is traditionally delivered through town shows and school visits, and in conjunction with DEECA's role on (local) Bushfire Recovery Committee's, further reaffirms their commitment to their local communities.
 AGVIC will be represented on any Recovery Committees established post event, and will lead workshops and provide guidance on, for example, (longer term) pasture management post-fire.
-AGVIC in conjunction with DELWP have joint responsibility for the Victorian Emergency Animal Welfare Plan.
+DEECA have responsibility for the Victorian Emergency Animal Welfare Plan.
 VICSES have (Regional) Community Resilience Coordinators that engage with the community across all phases of the emergency, including the long-tern recovery phase.
 The background information, such as town profiles, etc collected by these CRC roles is used during the changing phases of an emergency.

-7.3 Role of the Municipal Recovery Manager
+7.3 Role of the Relief Centre Manager